Skip to main content

 run: yarn nx affected -t e2e --nxBail

-If a PR only touches the audit service, E2E tests for the root app are skipped entirely.
-But if shared UI components change, both the root app and its E2E suite are marked as affected, ensuring visual regression tests run when they matter.
+If a PR only touches the audit service, the E2E tests for the root app get skipped entirely.
+But if shared UI components change, both the root app and its E2E suite are marked affected, so the visual regression tests run exactly when they matter.

 The snapshot update job is careful about empty commits: